 The first stage involves taking it in turns to give and receive touch, but without touching the breasts or genitals.
 Being naked is encouraged, although if it feels more comfortable to be wearing some clothes, that is also fine.
 Continue with clothed sessions until you are ready to explore naked.

-The focus is on exploration – noticing the temperature, contours, softness or hardness, and other details of the partner’s skin and body.
+The focus is on exploration – noticing the temperature, contours, softness or hardness, and other details of your partner’s skin and body.
 This would normally happen for around 15 minutes, before taking a break and swapping over.
 The idea is not to try and arouse or sexually stimulate yourself or the partner, nor is it to try and give pleasure.
 It is just an exploration, without any end goal.

 If arousal occurs, then it is recommended to breathe through it, and not to allow it to lead into any sexual activity.
 Traditionally, this stage would be repeated a couple of times per week for four weeks.
 Nowadays, it is up to each couple to feel how long they want to spend at this stage before moving on.